sumnerevans/sumnerevans.com/content/posts/hackathons/2018-11-16-facebook-hackathon-the-competition/index.rst

 stuff, so I only ever delt with a bit of systems-level stuff with ``adb``).
 Fisher had done one super simple Android app in the past, and Jack was the most experienced of us all having actually created an app 6 years ago when he was in 8th grade.
-We also decided to use Kotlin (which none of us had any experience with), and since it's so new, none of us had any experience with ARCore either.
+We also decided we would use Kotlin (which none of us had any experience with), and since it's so new, none of us had any experience with ARCore either.

 .. _Wireless Debugging: {{< ref "/portfolio#project-wireless-debugging" >}}